Li-Heng-LH/JavaProfessionalWorkOut/generics-and-collections/README.md

 * `List<String> list = Arrays.asList(array); `
   Returns a **fixed-size** list **backed** by the specified array.
 (Changes to the returned list "write through" to the array.)
   Changes in list <--> Changes in array
+* Arrays.asList() takes in an array
+  * the list returned is backed by the array
+  * Modifications made on either one will reflect on the other, in both ways.
+  * The returned list can be modified, but cannot change size (neither add nor remove).
 * `toArray()` will return a new array.

 &nbsp;